ABKGroup/RosettaStone/README.md

 ### References
 - Please cite the following paper when you reference this repository.
-  - A. B. Kahng, M. Kim, S. Kim and M. Woo, "RosettaStone: Connecting the Past, Present and Future of Physical Design Research", IEEE Design & Test (2022), to appear.
+  - A. B. Kahng, M. Kim, S. Kim and M. Woo, "RosettaStone: Connecting the Past, Present and Future of Physical Design Research", IEEE Design & Test (2022), [Link](https://vlsicad.ucsd.edu/Publications/Journals/j139.pdf).